TymeFly/eel/docs/Using EEL.md

 * **integration** - helper classes that can be used to integrate EEL with JVM applications
 * **evaluate** - EEL Command Line Interface
 * **parent** - Common definitions used by the previous modules
-* **doclet** - A Java Doclet that generates the user documentation for EEL functions.
+* **doclet** - A Java Doclet that generates HTML user documentation for EEL functions.
   Its usage is described in [User Defined Functions](User%20Defined%20Functions.md#eeldoc) manual
 * **docs** - The user documentation for the standard EEL functions